Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

 - How will people actually discover this?

-The research backs this up: startups that succeed with content marketing build distribution into the creation process.
+The startups that win at content marketing build distribution into the creation process.
 They know exactly how each piece will reach their audience before a single word is written.

 You can't create everything.
 So what do you create first?

-Use a simple scoring model.
-I like ICE (Impact, Confidence, Ease) for quick weekly decisions and RICE (Reach, Impact, Confidence, Effort) for bigger quarterly planning.
+I use a simple scoring model.
+ICE (Impact, Confidence, Ease) for quick weekly decisions and RICE (Reach, Impact, Confidence, Effort) for bigger quarterly planning.

 - Reach - How many qualified people will see this?